 But if your students are beyond that, there are also 12 3-piece puzzles that require matching 2 equivalent fractions with the picture.

-Again, you could print these puzzles on card stock and laminate for durability and multiple uses, or you could simply have students glue the completed puzzles to construction paper and hang them as fun posters to help them recognize equivalent fractions in the future!
+An alternate idea is to have students glue the completed puzzles to construction paper and hang them as fun posters to help them recognize equivalent fractions in the future!